Aliah University

 Aliah University (AU; جامعہ عالیہ, আলিয়া বিশ্ববিদ্যালয়) is a public state university in New Town, West Bengal, India.
 Previously known as Mohammedan College of Calcutta, it was elevated to university in 2008.
+It has its jurisdiction over West Bengla.

 History

-The Aliah University (AU) is one of the oldest modern-style educational institutes in Asia, and first in India.
-It was set up in October 1780 by Warren Hastings, the British Governor general of East India Company near Sealdah in Calcutta.
+Aliah University (AU) is one of the oldest modern-style educational institutes in Asia, and first in India.
+It was set up in October 1780 by Warren Hastings, the British Governor-General of East India Company near Sealdah in Calcutta.
 A number of titles were used for it, such as Islamic College of Calcutta, Calcutta Madrasah, Calcutta Mohammedan College and Madrasah-e-Aliah.
 Of these, Calcutta Mohammedan College was that used by Warren Hastings.

 The original building was completed in 1782 at Bow Bazaar (near Sealdah).
 The college moved to its campus on Wellesley Square in the 1820s.
 Initially it taught natural philosophy, Arabic, Persian, theology and Islamic law, astronomy, grammar, logic, arithmetic, geometry, rhetoric and oratory.
 The Calcutta Madrasa followed different models for different subjects, like Dars-i Nizami of Firingi Mahal for Persian and Arabic, and the old Peripatetic School Model for the Logic and Philosophy.